 1. Scheduling and Selection of Agenda Items for Board Meetings

-Board meetings are scheduled in advance, typically every quarter plus an annual meeting.
-In addition to regularly scheduled meetings, additional Board meetings may be called upon appropriate notice at any time to address specific needs of the company.
+Board meetings are scheduled in advance and typically will be held every quarter plus an annual meeting.
+In addition to regularly scheduled meetings, additional Board meetings maybe called upon appropriate notice at any time to address specific needs of the Company.
 The Board may also take action from time to time by unanimous written consent.

-The Chairman of the Board, in consultation with the Chief Executive Officer (or with the Lead Director if the Chairperson and CEO positions are held by the same person), and with the assistance of management, drafts the agenda for each meeting and distributes it in advance to the Board.
-Each director may propose the inclusion of items on the agenda, request the presence of or a report by any member of the company’s management, or at any Board meeting raise subjects that are not on the agenda for that meeting.
+The Chairperson of the Board, in consultation with the CEO (or with the Lead Director if the Chairperson and CEO positions are held by the same person), and with theassistance of management, prepares the agenda for each meeting and distributes it in advance to the Board.
+Each director may propose the inclusion of items on the agenda, request the presence of or a report by any member of the Company's management, or at any Board meeting raise subjects that are not on the agenda for that meeting.

 The annual cycle of agenda items for Board meetings is expected to change on a periodic basis to reflect, among other things, Board requests, changing business andlegal issues and the work done by the Board Committees.
-It is expected that the Board will have regularly scheduled presentations from finance, product development,operations, sales and marketing, human resources (with respect to succession), the company’s vertical markets, and the other major business segments of the company.
-The Board's annual agenda will include the long-term strategic plan for the company and the principal issues that the company expects to face in the future.
+It is expected that the Board will have regularly scheduled presentations from finance, product development,operations, sales and marketing, human resources, the Company's vertical markets, Corporate Social Responsibility initiatives and the other major business segments of the Company.
+The Board's annual agenda will include the long-term strategic plan for the Company and the principal issues facing the Company or those it expects to face in the future.

 2. Board Material Distributed in Advance

-Information that is important to the Board's understanding of the business, Board or Committee meeting minutes and agenda items and material related to agenda items should be distributed in writing (either in hard copy or electronically) to the Board or posted on the company’s Executive Website, or made available through other electronic sources, before the Board meets.
-Supplemental written materials will be provided to the Board on a periodic basis and at any time upon request of Board members.
+Information that is important to the Board's understanding of the business, Board and Committee meeting minutes, agenda items, and materials related to agenda items are distributed in writing (either in hard copy or electronically) to the Board or posted on the Company's Executive Website, or made available through other electronic sources, before the Board meets.
+Supplemental written materials are provided to the Board on a periodic basis and at any time upon request of Board members.

-As a general rule, materials on specific agenda topics should be sent to the Board and Committee members in advance so the meeting’s time may be conserved and discussion time focused on questions that the Board or Committee has about the material.
+As a general rule, materials on specific agenda topics should be sent to the Board and Committee members in advance so meeting time may be conserved and discussion time focused on questions that the Board or Committee has about the material.

 3. Access to Employees and Board Presentations